 For further information

 Ph: 08 8924 7677

-- applicants will be advised of the outcomes in December 2018
+Applications for 2018 have closed.
+Applicants will be advised of the outcomes in 2019.

 If your application is successful you will get an agreement in the mail.
 Before you can get your grant money you must follow these steps: